 Flat warts are smaller and smoother than other warts.
 They tend to grow in large numbers – 20 to 100 at any one time.
 They can occur anywhere, but in children they are most common on the face.

 Flat warts in adults are often found in the beard area in men and on the legs in women.
 Irritation from shaving probably accounts for this.

 Treatment for flat warts includes cryotherapy (freezing), imiquimod (medicine) or curettage (scraping).

 Sometimes it seems as if new warts appear as fast as old ones go away.
 This may happen because the old warts have shed virus into the surrounding skin before they were treated.
 In reality new “baby” warts are growing up around the original “mother” warts.

 The best way to limit this is to treat new warts as quickly as they develop so they have little time to shed virus into nearby skin.

-A check by dermatologist, Matt Strausburg, MD can help assure the treated wart has resolved completely.
+A check by our dermatologist can help assure the treated wart has resolved completely.